Solving quantum rotor model with different Monte Carlo techniques: Discussion

 \section{Discussion}

-In this paper, we systematically test the performance of several Monte Carlo update schemes for the $(2+1)$D O(2) phase transition of quantum rotor model.
+In this paper, we systematically test the performance of several Monte Carlo update schemes for the $(2+1)$d O(2) phase transition of quantum rotor model.
 Our results reveal that comparing the local Metropolis (LM), LM plus over-relaxation (OR), Wolff-cluster (WC), hybrid Monte Carlo (HM), hybrid Monte Carlo with Fourier acceleration (FA) schemes, it is clear that, at the quantum critical point, the WC and FA schemes acquire the shortest autocorrelation time and cost the least amount of CPU time in achieving the smallest level of relative error.

-As we have repeated discussed throughout the paper, although the $(2+1)$D quantum rotor models have been satisfactorily solved with various analytic (such as high temperature expansion~\cite{Campostrini2001,Campostrini2006}, conformal bootstrap~\cite{Chester2019}) and Monte Carlo simulation schemes, it is now becoming more clear to the community that the extension of quantum rotor model to more realistic and yet challenging models, such as quantum rotor models -- playing the role of ferromagnetic/antiferromagnetic critical bosons~\cite{XYXu2017,ZHLiu2019}, Z$_2$ topological order~\cite{Senthil2002} and U(1) gauge field in QED$_3$~\cite{XYXu2019,WangWei2019} -- Yukawa-coupled to various Fermi surfaces will provide the key information upon the important and yet unsolved physical phenomena ranging from non-Fermi-liquid, reconstruction of Fermi surface beyond the Luttinger theorem~\cite{Paramekanti2004,ChuangChen2019,Gazit2019} and whether the monopole operator is relevant or irrelevant at QED$_3$ with matter field~\cite{Dupuis2019,WangWei2019}, $\cdots$.
+As we have repeatedly discussed throughout the paper, although the $(2+1)$d quantum rotor models have been satisfactorily solved with various analytic (such as high temperature expansion~\cite{Campostrini2001,Campostrini2006}, conformal bootstrap~\cite{Chester2019}) and Monte Carlo simulation schemes, it is now becoming more clear to the community that the extension of quantum rotor model to more realistic and yet challenging models, such as quantum rotor models -- playing the role of ferromagnetic/antiferromagnetic critical bosons~\cite{XYXu2017,ZHLiu2019}, Z$_2$ topological order~\cite{Senthil2002} and U(1) gauge field in QED$_3$~\cite{XYXu2019,WangWei2019} -- Yukawa-coupled to various Fermi surfaces will provide the key information upon the important and yet unsolved physical phenomena ranging from non-Fermi-liquid, reconstruction of Fermi surface beyond the Luttinger theorem~\cite{Paramekanti2004,ChuangChen2019,Gazit2019,ChuangChen2021} and whether the monopole operator is relevant or irrelevant at QED$_3$ with matter field~\cite{Dupuis2019,WangWei2019}.
+Furthermore, the bosonic fluctuation may even be applied in the momentum space, e.g., the Twisted Bilayer Graphene~\cite{Xu2021}.
+And progresses in the problem of Fermi surface Yukawa-coupled to the quantum rotor model~\cite{weilunjiang2021pseudogap,yuzhiliu2021dynamical} have been made by some of us, in which, we combine three of five update schemes discussed in the present work, and show that they together give us a general pattern in effectively sampling the O(2) bosons in the coupled systems.
+Novel physical phenomena including the non-Fermi-liquid quantum critical metal, the deconfined critical point~\cite{Anders2020}, and the pseudogap and superconducting phases which are generated from the quantum critical bosonic fluctuations, are discovered from QMC simulations.